Which restaurants will be open on Christmas? - NewsBreak

 (NEXSTAR) – If you are on-the-go this Christmas, or simply skipping the traditional at-home feast for something a little quicker, you likely know your options are limited.
 While many restaurants are closing their doors on December 25, there are some still accepting customers on the holiday.

-To save you the trouble of searching for those eateries, here is a list of the major fast-food chains and restaurants staying open — and a few that are closing — for Christmas 2021.These are the cities with the most generous tippers, study finds
+To save you the trouble of searching for those eateries, here is a list of the major fast-food chains and restaurants staying open — and a few that are closing — for Christmas 2021.10 best gifts for book lovers

 Keep in mind, hours are likely to vary by location.